yuexiaofeng/yuexiaofeng.github.io/_posts/2021-04-09-good-enough.md

 While it is not exactly Sheldon vs Howard as depicted in The Big Bang Theory, but yea, the show actually captured quite vividly about the differences between theorists and engineers.

 Mathematicians care more about why.
-They like proofs - the more, the merrier.
+They value proofs - the more, the merrier.
 "Why there exists a bound or a constant", "why it should be one and only one", ... those are music to their ears.
 How to use it in real life?
 Sorry, that’s like.. unimportant detail. :D

 ![no-yes](../assets/images/20210409/no-yes-meme.jpeg)

 Engineers, on the other hand, focus more on how.
 It'd be like: Sure sure, this sounds great and all.
 But how can we implement it to solve real world problems?
-Please feel free to spare me your fancy airtight proofs.
+Please feel free to spare me your fancy airtight proofs, cuz knowing it works might be `good enough` for the time being.

 So that's what I think where the noticeable differences are.
 Speaking of which, this sounds eons ago to me, but my graduate school major was actually an unkosher hybrid one called computational mathematics.
 It dabbles a bit of both why and how, but.. of course, perhaps not diving deep enough to either haha.